Tofalaria: The Day of the Hunter and the Reindeer Herder

-Traditionally, “The Day of the Hunter and the Reindeer Herder" was held in Tofalariya in the spring following the end of the hunting season.
+Traditionally, “The Day of the Hunter and the Reindeer Herder" was held in Tofalaria in the spring following the end of the hunting season.
 It was recently revived and is still held annually in the region.
 During this holiday, Tofalars hold a variety of reindeer races.
 They also host several other sports competitions, including throwing tynzians at trochees, jumps over sledges, cross-country skiing, triple jump, ax throwing, and the hunter’s biathlon.
 Other traditions include the construction of “chums", a traditional nomadic dwelling of the Tofalars.
 The chums are divided into two sides, the men’s side and the women’s side.
 The women’s side is decorated with cradles and sewing materials, while the men’s side is decorated with animal skins.
 Buhler and reindeer milk flatbread is served to guests to the chums.
 By tradition, a dog can be found in every chum.

-Star of Tofalariya
+Star of Tofalaria

-Every year, Tofalariya holds the national holiday “Сылтысчык Тофа” (English: Star of Tofalariya).
+Every year, Tofalaria holds the national holiday "Star of Tofalaria" (Сылтысчык Тофа).
 One of the main events of this holiday is a national children’s contest.
 The contest includes events like the performance of traditional dances, songs, and poems in the Tofalar language.
 The event is sponsored by the Regional Center of Folk Art and Leisure and the Alygdzhersky Rural House of Culture.
 The purpose of the holiday is to celebrate and familiarize young people with traditional Tofalar customs.
-Events during the celebration include the screening of films about the history of Tofalariya, round table discussions about topics relating to Tofalar culture, photo exhibitions, concerts, and masterclasses.
+Events during the celebration include the screening of films about the history of Tofalaria, round table discussions about topics relating to Tofalar culture, photo exhibitions, concerts, and masterclasses.